 It wasn’t until later in my life, when I myself became a wife and mother, that I realized how much love, nurture and care one can express through cooking for others.
 It is a gift that has been given to us to share with one another.

 We can receive inspiration and love, and also be an inspiration to others through what we thoughtfully and intentionally prepare.
-That’s why the name “The Cozy Apron” seems perfect for my food journal.
+That’s why the name “The Cozy Apron” seems perfect for our site.
 I cherish the idea of someone anticipating slipping into the kitchen, putting on a favorite apron, and eagerly creating some wonderful, cozy and comforting memories in the way of cooking.

 I obtained my Culinary Arts degree from the California School of Culinary Arts (Le Cordon Bleu program) in Pasadena, CA after graduating with honors in 2005.
 After a number of externships and stints in restaurants, I went on to have the privilege of being the Executive Chef of two substance abuse treatment centers in Malibu, CA, where my passion for people and the food they put into their bodies was further cultivated.
-I am currently the personal chef for a private client who is the owner of a science/health and wellness company, cooking for 12+ people.
-I enjoy the challenge of creating menus that are satisfying for meat-eaters, vegetarians, vegans and gluten-free folks, alike.
+Until very recently I had the pleasure and the joy of working as a personal chef, and am currently a full-time recipe developer and writer.